droglenc/NCMTH107/resources/CE_Keys.md

 ---

 <div class="alert alert-danger">
   Below are answers to nearly all class exercises.
 These are provided as a convenience so that you can check your work to identify if you have questions.
 Please <strong>DO NOT</strong> look at these answers before attempting the exercises.
 The exercises have no point values and are used only for practice and learning.
-There is no advantage to "peeking hear" first.
+There is no advantage to "peeking here" first.
 </div>

 1. Why Statistics is Important